 The aorta is a large artery that carries blood out of your heart.
-If you experience a dissection of the aorta, it means that blood has entered the wall of the artery, between the inner and middle layers.
+If you have a dissection of the aorta, it means that blood has entered the wall of the artery that’s between the inner and middle layers.
 This can happen if the inner layer of your aorta tears, allowing blood to pass from the main body of the artery into the wall.

 Sometimes, blood hemorrhages from the tiny vessels that supply the outside wall of your aorta.
 This can also lead to blood accumulating inside the layers of the aortic wall.

 The danger is that the dissection could channel blood out of your aorta, causing a fatal rupture of the artery.
-Serious complications can arise if the dissection channels blood into the space around your heart or lungs.
-If you have severe chest pain or other symptoms of an aortic dissection, call 911 immediately.
+Serious complications can arise if the dissection sends blood into the space around your heart or lungs.
+Call 911 immediately if you have severe chest pain or other symptoms of an aortic dissection.

-Chest pain is the most common symptom of this condition.
-There is typically severe pain, coupled with a feeling that something is tearing in your chest.
-Unlike in the case of a heart attack, the pain usually begins suddenly, rather than slowly building to a peak, and it seems to move around.
+Chest pain and pain in the upper back are the most common symptoms of this condition.
+There’s typically severe pain, coupled with a feeling that something is tearing in your chest.
+Unlike in the case of a heart attack, the pain usually begins suddenly and seems to move around.

-Some people experience milder pain, which is sometimes mistaken for muscle strain, but this is less common.
+Some people have milder pain, which is sometimes mistaken for muscle strain, but this is less common.

 - trouble speaking